zurita86/de-challenge/Deployment/README.txt

 ## Deployment Steps

-This ETL process works on Google Cloud with Cloud Storage and Cloud Functions.
+This ETL process works on Google Cloud with Cloud Storage, Cloud Functions and Cloud Dataproc.
 Please follow the steps into a Google Cloud.
 For this, you could use a GCP SDK (if you had installed), Cloud Shell or a GCP User Interface.

 1. Create a project before the deployment.
     -- Go to: https://console.cloud.google.com/